ClevelandIII/Cosmetology/SDLCOne.md

 Daniel Nijdl: Made it so when you click profile button on sidebar, it leads you to your personal profile, moved everything from userprofile to [userId], and fixed list

 Joshua Ruvalcaba: helping people

+5/5/22
+Jason Enciso:

+Reid Gill: working with the "Show more" button

+Daniel: Working on clickable teacher links on student List

+Joshua Ruvalcaba: helping people